 The primary obligation and ultimate responsibility of oral healthcare personnel (OHCP) is the timely delivery of quality preventive, diagnostic, and therapeutic services within the bounds of the clinical circumstances presented by patients.
-Because an ever-increasing number of patients with medical problems seek dental treatment, OHCP can expect to face situations that may threaten the physical well-being of at-risk patients.
+The incidence of medical emergencies in oral healthcare settings is low.
+However, an ever-increasing number of patients with medical problems seek dental treatment and OHCP can expect to face situations that may threaten the physical well-being of at-risk patients.

 Being ill prepared to respond to emerging perioperative medical events is inexcusable; being subjected to public censure or accused of negligence is an agony best prevented.
-Consequently, OHCP must P-R-A-Y, i.e., (1) “P”repare for the role of “first responders;” (2) “R”ecognize predisposing factors and signs and symptoms of medical emergencies; (3) “A”ct to stabilize the patient; and (4) “Y”ell for help, i.e., activate emergency medical services (EMS).2‑10
+Consequently, OHCP must P-R-A-Y, i.e., (1) P - repare for the role of “first responders;” (2) R - ecognize predisposing factors and signs and symptoms of medical emergencies; (3) A - ct to stabilize the patient; and (4) Y - ell for help, i.e., notify emergency medical services (EMS).2‑10

 OHCP must provide emergency care appropriate for the emergent setting (i.e., oral healthcare facility).
 At the very minimum, in the event of a life-threatening medical emergency, OHCP must feel comfortable to perform basic life support (BLS) techniques to stabilize the patient until EMS arrives.
 It must be emphatically stated that advanced life support (ALS) activities should not be attempted without sufficient training and maintenance of skills.